solliancenet/azure-synapse-analytics-ga-content-packs/hands-on-labs/lab-04/README.md

 ## Exercise 2 - Update data that exists in the CDM

-### Task 1 - Write data from Spark dataframes to CDM folders using dataframe schemas
+### Task 1 - Update CDM data using dataframe schemas

+### Task 2 - Update CDM data using CDM entity definitions

+### Task 3 - Use Spark to transform incoming raw data to CDM data

+#### Task 3 A - creating CDM with implicit manifest

 We will write new CDM data based on existing Spark dataframes.

+We will infer the CDM manifest based on the dataframe's schema.

 Open a notebook and use the following python code to save the CDM data: